-The DCV is the evolutionary and complementary version of the resource-based view (RBV) (Bowman & Ambrosini, 2003), used as an alternative approach for understanding how and why firms can create a sustainable competitive advantage, and what makes some firms more competitive than others.
-Numerous but similar definitions of 'dynamic capabilities' exist throughout the strategic management literature, which successfully capture the key components of this theory.
+THEORECTICAL PERSPECTIVES: RESOURCE-BASED AND DYNAMIC-CAPABILITIES VIEWS OF THE FIRM management literature, which successfully capture the key components of this theory.
 The original definition proposed by Teece et al. (1997: 516) refers to dynamic capabilities as "the firm's ability to integrate, build, and reconfigure internal and external competencies to address rapidly changing environments".
 Teece et al.'s (1997) definition considers dynamic capabilities as the driver of a firm's competitive advantage by means of converting and reconfiguring organisational strategic resources and competences in response to changing market conditions and environmental turbulence and instability.
-Teece et al.'s conceptualisation is noteworthy because it tends to focus mainly on the firm's ability to learn and evolve (Lei et al., 1996) - key aspects of an innovative firm (Hurley & Hult, 1998).
+Teece et al.'s conceptualisation is noteworthy because it tends to focus mainly on the firm's ability to learn and evolve (Lei et al. 1996) - key aspects of an innovative firm (Hurley & Hult 1998).